TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 ## Motivation

 This research and development project envisions and describes an easy-to-use community-specific digital currency, that is governed through a Moloch-fork DAO.
 Users can mint, burn, and hold, and participate in its governance, without the constraints of banks.
+Tokens are contributed to a communal pool governed by the DAO whenever the token is minted from the smart contract or transferred from one address to a different address.
 The proposed implementation would operate on a public blockchain and would be backed by Ether.
 The system is meant to be fully decentralized, and participatory, and operate on-chain without any need for a centralised point of control.
 If the Trojan DAO is a "bank-as-performance" then its currency is its "currency-as-performance".
 A currency that is not "bought" or "sold" but rather it is participated in.

-Furthermore, the method described can be forked and the depolyment parameters adapted to the scenario of creating a fundraising mechanism for Moloch-fork DAOs.
+Furthermore, the method described can be forked and the depolyment parameters adapted to the scenario of creating a fundraising mechanism for Moloch-fork DAOs, and be used to develop other novel crypto-economic experiments and use-cases.

 https://docs.google.com/document/d/1hijSZrzoXS27cmFbjqwUJ-Oh4uBvS-kV6sIw9NJPbns/edit?usp=sharing

 ## Goals

-* Provide creative communities with a usable digital currency based on blockchain technology, as a means of fuelling shared goals and exchanging resources across borders.
+* Provides an alternative: Provide creative communities with a usable digital currency based on blockchain technology, as a means of fuelling shared goals and exchanging resources across borders without the mediation of banks.

 * Participants are incetivised to be involved / contribute through the DAO structure.